 It clips into place on a Rixen and Kaul Klickfix mount that's fairly unobtrusive when the bag's not there and is easy to take off to carry with you.

-This seven-litre handlebar bag is made from waterproof fabric and mounts on a Rixen and Kaul Klickfix widget that makes it easy to put on and take off the bike.
-It's compatible with Altura's map case (£12.99) for old-school navigation, and Klickfix makes a computer mount that fits in the handlebar bracket if you prefer GPS.
+This seven-litre handlebar bag is made from waterproof fabric and mounts on a Rixen and Kaul Klickfix widget that makes it easy to put on and take off the bike, and Klickfix makes a computer mount that fits in the handlebar bracket for your GPS.

-There are alternatives to the venerable BOB Yak Plus trailer, but it's still probably the best all-round single-wheel trailer though it's not faultless.
+There are alternatives to the venerable BOB Yak trailer, but it's still probably the best all-round single-wheel trailer though it's not faultless.
 The trailer attaches to a special quick release and can be fitted and removed in seconds.
-The Plus version comes with a big yellow dry bag that will swallow camping gear and clothes for a week away, or several days' shopping.
+The imaginatively-named With Bag version comes with a big yellow dry bag that will swallow camping gear and clothes for a week away, or several days' shopping.

 With only a single wheel it sits tidily in the line of your bike, so for the most part if you can get your bike through, the Yak will follow.
 You can park a BOB-equipped bike by jack-knifing the trailer and the whole lot will just stand up, though you do have to move away carefully to keep everything upright.

 The narrow shape and versatility are the BOB Yak Plus's strong points.
 We've even heard of people adapting them to carry small-to-medium-sized dogs.
 (Sorry Great Dane owners, they're over the 32kg weight limit.)

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.